Héctor García (Dominican Republic boxer)

-Hector Luis García Mora (born 1 November 1991) is a Dominican professional boxer who has held the WBA super featherweight title since August 2022.
-As of November 2022, he is ranked as the second best active super featherweight by The Ring magazine.
+Hector Luis García Mora (born 1 November 1991) is a Dominican former professional boxer.
+He held the WBA super featherweight title between 2022 and November 2023.

 He competed at the 2016 Summer Olympics in the men's bantamweight event, in which he was eliminated in the round of 32 by Dzmitry Asanau.

 Professional boxing career

 Early career

 Garcia made his professional debut against Marlembron Acuna on 16 December 2016.
 He won the fight by a third-round stoppage.
 Garcia made his first step up in competition on 10 November 2018, when he was booked to face Robin Zamora for the vacant WBA Fedelatin featherweight title.
 He won the fight by a second-round knockout.
 Garcia made his first WBA Fedelatin featherweight title defense against Anvar Yunusov on 27 July 2019.
 He won the fight by split decision, with scores of 105–103, 107–101 and 102–106.

 Following a pair of victories against Miguel Moreno Gonzalez and Isaac Avelar, Garcia was booked to face Chris Colbert on 26 February 2022, in a WBA super featherweight title eliminator, as a late replacement for Roger Gutiérrez who withdrew as he tested positive for COVID-19.
-Garcia won the fight by an upset unanimous decision, knocking Colbert down in the seventh round and winning a unanimous decision with judges' scorecards of 119–108 and 118–109 twice.
+Coming in with only 19 days notice, Garcia, who was a +1500 underdog, won the fight by an upset unanimous decision, knocking Colbert down in the seventh round and winning a unanimous decision with judges' scorecards of 119–108 and 118–109 twice.